edmodlabs/techsummer-site-master/src/index.md

 <hr>
 <div style="text-align:center">
 	<script src="//vizor.io/scripts/embed.js" data-vizorurl="//vizor.io/embed/fthr/exploding-rocket-5" ></script>
-	<strong>You will be creating interactive narratives in Virtual Reality like this.</strong>
+	<strong>You will be creating interactive narratives in virtual reality like this.</strong>
 </div>

  Welcome to TechSummer!
 Congratulations on being selected for this program.
 You were handpicked to contribute your **creativity**, **voice**, and **vision** to a community of creators.
 We are extremely excited to see the worlds you create and the stories you will tell.